Frequently Asked Questions

 Q: Do I bring my own car for my student to drive?

 No, we use one of our TN Department of Safety inspected and approved vehicles.
-Our vehicles have instructor gas and brake pedals that allow the instructor to maintain control of the vehicle if necessary.
+Our vehicles have instructor gas and/or brake pedals that allow the instructor to maintain control of the vehicle if necessary.

 Q: Can we just take the driving part and skip the classroom?